 In fact, there are broader opportunities for psychology students whose primary interest is human behavior but have no interest in following a “traditional” psychology career.

-According to National University’s downloadable career guide: Psychology: A Career that Opens Doors, psychology graduates can be found in careers as diverse as human resources, sales and marketing, journalism, retail management, law enforcement, and hospice care.
+According to National University’s downloadable career guide, Psychology: A Career that Opens Doors, psychology graduates can be found in careers as diverse as human resources, sales and marketing, journalism, retail management, law enforcement, and hospice care.
 It could be argued that the diversity of opportunities available to psychology graduates makes the subject a great degree opportunity for students who want to keep their career options open.
-If you are interested in the field, a good first step is to explore all the programs that National has to offer and see where your interests might take you.
+If you are interested in the field, a good first step is to explore all the psychology degree programs that National has to offer and see where your interests might take you.

 Interested in People?
 Develop Your Understanding

 If you have a real interest in people and want to know precisely what makes them tick, National University’s developmental psychology class online could help you develop your passion for studying humanity on a deeper level.
-To learn more about this class or request additional information, please visit our course page on the website.
+To learn more about this class or request additional information, please visit our programs page on the website.